 If you’ve cleaned the carpet multiple times and the mildew smell comes back, it may be embedded in the padding or subfloor.
 At this point, home remedies may not reach deep enough.

-Professional carpet cleaning companies have the tools to remove water, lift odors, and treat microbial growth below the surface.
-They may use antimicrobial treatments or ozone machines to neutralize odor.
+Professional carpet cleaning companies have specialized equipment to extract moisture, remove deep-set odors, and treat microbial growth below the surface of the carpet.

 If you’re in Northeast Ohio, Green and Clean Home Services offers deep carpet cleaning across Lake, Cuyahoga, Geauga, Summit, Portage, and Medina Counties.
 Their methods are eco-friendly and safe for homes with kids, pets, and allergy sensitivities.